Luciano Hang

-Luciano Hang (/pt-BR/; born 11 October 1962) is a Brazilian billionaire businessman, the co-founder of the Havan department store chain, which he owns nearly all of.
-Bloomberg LP have called him "a free-market evangelist and arguably Jair Bolsonaro's most passionate booster in the business community."
+Luciano Hang (/pt-BR/; born 11 October 1962) is a Brazilian billionaire businessman.
+He co-founded the Havan department store chain and owns most of the company.
+Bloomberg LP has described Hang as a supporter of free-market policies and as one of former president Jair Bolsonaro’s most outspoken supporters in the business community.

+Business

 As of June 2019, Havan had 126 stores in 17 of the country's 26 states, with plans to reach 145 by the end of the year.
 Hang also owns hydro-electric power plants, gas stations, a real estate company and an investment fund.

-2022 Brazilian general election
+2022 coup investigation

-On 23 August 2022, by order of the Supreme Federal Court, the Federal Police of Brazil carried out search and seizure warrants on the homes, offices and other properties of businessmen who allegedly supported a potential coup to support Jair Bolsonaro, including Hang, José Koury and José Isaac Peres, among others.
-The court also ordered a freeze in their bank and social media accounts, their testimonies, and access to their financial records, with the businessmen stating that this order constituted political persecution and an attack on their freedom of speech.
+On 23 August 2022, the Federal Police of Brazil carried out search and seizure warrants at the homes, offices, and other properties of several businessmen, including Hang, José Koury, and José Isaac Peres.
+The operation was ordered by the Supreme Federal Court as part of an investigation into alleged support for a potential coup in favor of Jair Bolsonaro.
+The court also ordered the freezing of their bank and social media accounts, required them to give testimony, and authorized access to their financial records.
+Hang stated that the measures amounted to political persecution and an attack on their freedom of speech.

 Personal life

-Hang is married to Andrea, they have three children, and live in Brusque, Santa Catarina, Brazil.
+Hang is married to Andrea Benvenutti.
+They have three children and live in Brusque, Santa Catarina, Brazil.